 Whizz down the slope with the wind in your hair and a panoramic view.
 On the toboggan runs you can either go alone or in pairs.
 Depending on how old and how adventurous your kids are.
 Summer tobogganing is a fast-paced activity for young and old.
 You can find breathtaking toboggan runs at Lake Oeschinen, in Monte Tamaro or high up on the Alpine Coaster in the canton of Vaud.

-An activity that is guaranteed to thrill the whole family is a tyrolienne in the middle of the mountains.
+An activity guaranteed to thrill the whole family is a tyrolienne in the middle of the mountains.
 Attached to a steel cable, you race down the mountain with a beautiful panoramic view.
-You can find panoramic places suitable for families on Monte Tamaro in Ticino, Mont Fort in Valais or Hoch-Ybrig
+You can find panoramic places suitable for families on Monte Tamaro in Ticino, Mont Fort in Valais or Hoch-Ybrig.

 Swiss Activities Tip: In Monte Tamaro you will find the longest Tyrolienne in Switzerland.
 In addition, there are numerous other activities for adventurous families.